Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Abstract

 \section{Abstract}

-We introduce a pre-Lie formalism of Butcher trees for the approximation of Hamilton-Jacobi solutions on any symplectic groupoid $\groupoid.$ The impact of this new algebraic approach is twofold.
-On the geometric side, it yields algebraic operations to approximate Lagrangian bisections of $\GG$ using the Butcher-Connes-Kreimer Hopf algebra and, in turn, aims at a better understanding of the group of Poisson diffeomorphisms of $M.$ On the computational side, we define a new class of Poisson integrators for Hamiltonian dynamics on Poisson manifolds.
+We exhibit a new pre-Lie algebra in the framework of symplectic groupoids and, in turn, introduce a pre-Lie formalism of Butcher trees for the approximation of Hamilton-Jacobi solutions on any symplectic groupoid $\groupoid.$ The impact of this new algebraic approach is twofold.
+On the geometric side, it yields algebraic operations to approximate Lagrangian bisections of $\GG$ using the Butcher-Connes-Kreimer Hopf algebra and, in turn, aims at a better understanding of the group of Hamiltonian diffeomorphisms of $M.$ On the computational side, we define a new class of Poisson integrators for Hamiltonian dynamics on Poisson manifolds.

 {\it Keywords:\,} Butcher series, Poisson geometry, mathematical physics, geometric numerical integration, symplectic groupoids, Hamilton-Jacobi equation, pre-Lie algebra, Hopf algebra.

 {\it AMS subject classification (2020):\,} 16T05, 37J39, 41A58, 65L06, 70G45.